 - As more people park on the road, make sure your bins are visible and are not blocked by vehicles.
 The collectors need to be able to access your bin using the automated technology as much as possible to reduce unnecessary contact.

-- Rubbish bags and pay as you throw bin tags are still available from most supermarkets for areas that have this service.
-If you do not have access to a tag, please give us a call at 09 301 0101 to make arrangements.
+- The “pay as you throw” refuse service is running as normal and tags will be checked and collected by the drivers.
+Rubbish bags and pay as you throw bin tags are still available from most supermarkets for areas that have this service.

 - Anyone with a food scraps bin should avoid placing tissues in them.
 These, and other hygiene products, should be bagged and placed in rubbish bins.

 - Wipe down your bin handles and wash your hands after you’ve touched your bin.